byu-cpe/ecen625/_labs/lab_vitis.md

 ## Learning Outcomes
 The goals of this assignment are to:
 * Test your HLS hardware from the last lab, and implement it on an SoC platform.
-* Learn how to connect Vivado HLS cores in a larger Vivado hardware project.
+* Learn how to connect Vitis HLS cores in a larger Vivado hardware project.
 * Learn how to call HLS accelerators from software in an SoC environment.
 * Measure performance of your HLS accelerator.